ouaibe/dreo-cloudcutter/README.md

 So this is great news, I might have a way to flash these with open source software, and then control the device via HA without the cloud! 🎉

 But wait, even if I flash these, how do I control the fan if it's actually the 8051 MCU that does the job?
-How do the two talk to eachother?
+How do they talk to eachother?

 I really need to dump that firmware to get to the next level, thankfully both of these communities have a set of tools, and even Beken makes some available on their download page.